Dr. Leandra Bias

 Biography

 Leandra Bias is a postdoctoral fellow at the Institute of Political Science at the University of Bern, Switzerland.
-Her research lies at the intersection of political science and gender studies with a focus on anti-gender politics in authoritarianism and foreign policy.
-Regionally, she specialises in Russia and the Western Balkans, methodologically, she is an expert in interpretive-qualitative methods.
+Her research on anti-gender politics in authoritarian contexts, in particular Russia and the Western Balkans, lies at the intersection of political science and gender studies.
+She is an expert in interpretive-qualitative methods.
 Her three-year postdoctoral research project looks at the rise and use of the narrative of defending 'traditional values' in a 'culture war' against the West to justify Russian aggression.
 She is furthermore Co-Principal Investigator of the Horizon Europe project UNTWIST: Policy recommendations to regain ‘feminist losers’ as mainstream voters.

 Leandra Bias is part of the newly created Feminisms & Wars Community, initiated by the Swedish Defence University, the Finnish Institute for International Affairs and the University of Iceland and funded by NordForsk.
-She has herself co-founded the Research Network of Gender and Political Science within the Swiss Association for Gender Studies.
+She also co-founded the Research Network of Gender and Political Science within the Swiss Association for Gender Studies.
 In 2020, she defended her PhD in Politics at the University of Oxford.
-Comparing Russia and Serbia, she analysed how authoritarian anti-gender politics impacts feminist interpretation of power relations and strategies for subversion, nationally and transnationally.
-Her dissertation has been awarded by the Swiss Association for Gender Studies and the Walter Benjamin College at the University of Bern.
-Between 2020 and 2022, she worked as gender advisor at the practice and research institute swisspeace, where she specialised in policy-relevant research.
+In a comparison of Russia and Serbia, she analysed how authoritarian anti-gender politics impacts the feminist interpretation of power relations and strategies for subversion, both nationally and transnationally.
+Her dissertation was awarded prizes by the Swiss Association for Gender Studies and the Walter Benjamin College at the University of Bern.
+From 2020 to 2022, she worked as a gender advisor at the practice and research institute swisspeace, where she specialised in policy-relevant research.

 Project